 Instructions

-- In a large mixing bowl (preferably a Kitchenaid stand mixing bowl), add the butter, brown sugar, white sugar, molasses, and cream and mix well.
+- In a large mixing bowl, add the wet ingredients: butter, brown sugar, white sugar, molasses, and cream, and mix well with the paddle attachment.

-- Add the eggs, salt, ground cinnamon, ground cloves, anise oil, baking soda and baking powder and mix well.
+- Add the dry ingredients: eggs, salt, ground cinnamon, ground cloves, anise oil, baking soda, and baking powder and mix well.

-- Put the bowl of dough into the refrigerator for 30 minutes and allow the dough to get a little stiffer.
+- Put the bowl of dough in the refrigerator for 30 minutes and allow the dough to get a little stiffer.

-- Preheat the oven to 375 degrees F. If you have a double oven, then preheat both ovens.
+- Preheat the oven to 375 degrees Fahrenheit (190 degrees Celsius).
+If you have a double oven, then preheat both ovens.

 - Lay out aluminum foil for the baked cookies to cool on.